Queer Student Organizations

 Email us: email@example.com

-Some of you might not have a particular affinitiy for one club or another, but want to meet folk and make friends.
-Or perhaps you just like free coffea, tea or cookies.
+Some of you might not have a particular affinity for one club or another, but want to meet folk and make friends.
+Or perhaps you just like free coffee, tea or cookies.
 Or perhaps you can't stay away from the center!
-Whatever your reason, queers and allies are always welcome to chill in this laid-back social space and enjoy food, drink and each other.
+Whatever your reason, queers and allies are always welcome to chill in this laid-back social space and enjoy food, drink and each other

-The Queer Book Club meets every first and third Wednesday of the month.
+The Queer Book Club meets every second and fourth Wednesday's of the month.
 All are welcome!
 The group reads and discusses queer related books throughout the school year in a safe and open environment.
 If you're interested in fun reading and talking about the books you read with queer company drop by to the Cantu Queer Center during our group meetings!

 The Queer Men's Group is back!

 We're thrilled that out gay psychotherapist, Brent Alsaker, has joined the CAPS team.
 He worked with queer students and the GLBT Resource Center at UC Davis for many years.
 He's looking forward to meeting students at the Winter Mixer next week.
 His office is at Merrill College, so he'll become a familiar face at the Cantu.
-Brent will be leading the weekly queer men's group starting Wednesday, January 22nd, from 5:30-7pm, at the Cantu.
+Brent will be leading the weekly queer men's group at the Cantu.
 He is seeking YOUR input about what you want that group to be.
 The group is open to all gay, bi, trans*, and queer self-identified men.

 Queer Student Union (QSU) is a student-run organization aiming to build community and organize to tackle issues affecting our Lesbian, Gay, Bisexual, Trans, and Queer communities.
 We strive to be representative of and inclusive of the many Queer experiences and identities that contribute to the richness and vibrancy of our community.